filbeam/contracts/README.md

-# FilBeam Contract
+# FilBeamOperator Contract

-FilBeam is a smart contract used for aggregating CDN and cache-miss usage data and managing payment settlements for CDN payment rails operated by [Filecoin Warm Storage Service](https://github.com/FilOzone/filecoin-services).
+FilBeamOperator is a smart contract used for aggregating CDN and cache-miss usage data and managing payment settlements for CDN payment rails operated by [Filecoin Warm Storage Service](https://github.com/FilOzone/filecoin-services).

 ## Features